Affiliate links on Android Authority may earn us a commission. Learn more.

 The LG G5 is priced at $600 to $700 depending on the channel.
 LG is throwing in a free extra battery and charging cradle in the US, while in other markets, the Cam Plus will be offered as a freebie.
 Some carriers are offering their own offers, such as AT&T’s buy-one-get-one-free deal.

 The LG G5 is a pretty bold step for LG, though it’s still too early to say how well this step will be received by both the general public and power users alike.
 What do you think of the LG G5?
-Let us know your thoughts in the comments and be sure to continue the conversation over at the AA forums.
+Let us know your thoughts in the comments.